matheus-cal/mastermind_flask/README.md

 - Se o dígito não estiver no primeiro número, não agregar caracter na resposta.
 - Repetir para os demais dígitos.

-# project_05
+# Mastermind Game

 The initial task consists of implementing a function which creates a 4-digits non-repeated random number.
-For example:  1234, 5432, 7654.

 Then, to use Flask to make this function available in web browser.